Ross Wolf: Texas Rangers

-On April 27, Wolf signed a minor league deal with Texas Rangers, and was assigned to Double-A Frisco.
-After 15 appearances, he was promoted to Triple-A Round Rock on June 12.
+On April 27, 2012, Wolf signed a minor league contract with Texas Rangers, and was assigned to the Double-A Frisco RoughRiders.
+After 15 appearances, he was promoted to the Triple-A Round Rock Express on June 12.
 He bounced between them during June and July before settling with Frisco on July 14.
-In 50 games in 2012, he went 3-1 with a 3.18 ERA, striking out 58 in 62.1 innings.
+In 50 games in 2012, he went 3-1 with a 3.18 ERA, striking out 58 in 62 1/3 innings.

 After signing with the Rangers for 2013, he was assigned to Frisco, making one appearance before being promoted to Round Rock to join their rotation, his first time starting since his professional debut in 2002, excluding one start in 2005.
 After 6 starts with Round Rock, he was promoted to the Rangers.

 After scheduled starting pitcher Nick Tepesch had a blister form on his pitching hand, Wolf got the chance to make a start with the Rangers.
-On May 22, Wolf was called up to start against Oakland, where he gave up 1 run in 5 innings, earning his first career win.
+On May 22, Wolf was called up to start against the Oakland Athletics, where he gave up one run in five innings, earning his first career win.
 Instead of being optioned back to Round Rock, he stayed with Texas in the bullpen.
-On June 8, 2013, Wolf pitched 6.2 innings of relief in an 18-inning showdown between the Texas Rangers and the Toronto Blue Jays in which he gave up 1 unearned run in the bottom of the 18th inning.
-He became the fourth pitcher in 50 years to throw at least 6.2 innings with 0 earned runs and get stuck with a Loss.
+On June 8, 2013, Wolf pitched 6 2/3 innings of relief in an 18-inning showdown between the Texas Rangers and the Toronto Blue Jays, in which he gave up one unearned run in the bottom of the 18th inning.
+He became the fourth pitcher in 50 years to throw at least 6 2/3 innings with no earned runs and get stuck with a loss.
 The most recent was current Rangers broadcaster Steve Busby who, ironically, lost to the Rangers in his game.
-Wolf made more 2 starts in July but was otherwise used in the bullpen.
-From August to the end of the season, he only appeared in 5 games.
-In 22 games with the Rangers in 2013, he went 1-3 with a 4.15 ERA and 1 hold, striking out 21 in 47.2 innings.

-On November 4, Wolf was outrighted off the roster and quickly signed a minor league deal with the Rangers with an invitation to spring training.
+Wolf made more two starts in July, but was otherwise utilized in the bullpen.
+From August to the end of the season, he only appeared in five games.
+In 22 games with the Rangers in 2013, Wolf posted a 1-3 record with a 4.15 ERA and one hold, striking out 21 in 47 2/3 innings.
+On November 4, Wolf was removed from the 40-man roster and sent outright to Triple-A Round Rock; he quickly re-signed with Texas on a minor league contract with that included an invitation to spring training.

 SK Wyverns

-On December 13, Wolf exercised an opt-out clause in his contract to pitch with the SK Wyverns of the Korea Baseball Championship.
+On December 13, 2013, Wolf exercised an opt-out clause in his contract to pitch with the SK Wyverns of the KBO League.
+Wolf made 23 appearances (13 starts) for the Wyverns during the 2014 season, compiling a 2-2 record and 4.85 ERA with 41 strikeouts and four saves across 85 1/3 innings pitched.